Diverse market models of competing Brownian particles with splits and mergers: Informal construction and main results

 \end{asmp}

-\begin{rmk} This condition is perhaps the most significant one: it ensures that mergers happen with sufficient intensity, so that the number of companies in the model will not only not become infinite in a finite amount of time, but will also have a ``tame" temporal growth (cf. Proposition \ref{tails} below).
+\begin{rmk} This condition is perhaps the most significant one: it ensures that mergers happen with sufficient intensity, so that the number of companies in the model will not only not become infinite in a finite amount of time, but will also have a ``tame'' temporal growth (cf. Proposition~\ref{tails} below).

-As a visualization for the condition (\ref{la}), suppose there are $N$ companies; then, according to the rules of Assumption 4, there are $\,m_N\,$ such possible mergers as in (\ref{mN}).
-If each pair of companies has its own merger exponential clock $\,\Xi_i\,$ with the same parameter $\la$, and if $\, \Xi_1, \ldots, \Xi_{m_N}$ are independent, then the earliest merger will happen at the smallest of those exponential clocks; but
+As an illustration for Condition (\ref{la}), suppose there are $N$ companies; then, according to the rules of Assumption~\ref{ass4}, there are $ m_N $ such possible mergers as in~(\ref{mN}).
+If each pair of companies has its own merger exponential clock $ \Xi_i $ with the same parameter $\lambda$, and if $ \Xi_1, \ldots, \Xi_{m_N}$ are independent, then the earliest merger will happen at the smallest of those exponential clocks; but